-The third and final stage of the hearings will now take place from 11 July – 21 July 2017 with a particular focus on specific sites as well as the Council’s overall housing land supply.
+Planning Inspector Malcolm Rivett closed the third stage of the hearings on July 20 having focused the session on specific sites as well as the Council’s overall housing land supply.

 Planning Inspector Malcolm Rivett BA (Hons) MSc MRTPI has been appointed to conduct the examination and he will determine whether or not the plan is ‘sound’ in light of the representations received and national policy.

 Further information about the process and documentation is here: Local Plan 2031 Examination.

 - We first formally submitted our draft Local Plan to Government for independent examination by the Planning Inspectorate in July 2015.